thayer6/sia-wesley-docker/README.md

     git clone Wesley-repo-URL

     cd repo-directory
-1. Build image using the following command docker build -t siawesley:1.0 .
+3. Build image using the following command docker build -t siawesley:1.0 .
+4. Run the container with ./wesley.sh
+5. You are now in the container bash.
+Type exit to leave the bash and then run docker stop wesley

 How to get up and running during development using Jupyter Notebook or Jupyter Lab:
 1. Navigate to the directory where the cloned Wesley repository resides (i.e. cd /wesleycode/)
-2. Start the Docker container with ./wesley.sh
+2. Start the Docker container with docker start wesley
 3. You are now in the container bash.
 Run ./startup_jupyter.sh and follow the prompts to start working in Jupyter Notebook or Jupyter Lab
 4. When you're done run the following command to stop the container: docker stop wesley